markustenghamn/markustenghamn.github.io/_posts/2013-12-01-free-3d-model-simple-chair.markdown

    - /free-3d-model-simple-chair
 date:   2013-12-01 23:35:21 +0100
 categories: best domain registrar
-description: This is a nice 3D
+description: This is a nice...
 ---

 This is a nice [3D model of chair](http://3docean.net/item/chair/5963945?WT.ac=free_file&WT.seg_1=free_file&WT.z_author=kushal_chaudhari&ref=Bigideaguy "3D model of a chair") which is currently free over at [3D Ocean](http://3docean.net/?ref=Bigideaguy "3D Ocean").
 All you need to do is [sign up for a free account](https://account.envato.com/sign_up?to=3docean&ref=Bigideaguy "Sign up for a free account") in order to download this freebie as well as many others.
 Currently I don't have a use for this chair but it is a nice piece to add to my collection.
 The model was developed using Autodesk. **Model Details** Model is in high poly.
 Completely model in Quads.
 These file contains only chair 3d Model **Texture Details** Textures are used of good resolution. **Render details** Model is rendered in Mental ray.